javithegreat35/CrossyRoad/README.md

 # CrossyRoad

 File is compressed.
-Zip and extract.
+Zip and extract to run.